whprocter/RPr-Kang-2020/docs/report/report_notes.md

 - new query for OSM data to run on new package version **and to include 24140.2 buffer around Chicago**
 - report which hospital catchments have been calculated as each is completed (added to `hospital_measure_acc` function)
 - output results as layers in a geopackage
-- must use buffered street network! notebook dijoint areas and edge effects with provided street network
+- must use buffered street network!
+The provided network has disjoint areas and edge effects
+- classify results for mapping, and map in style more similar to the publication
+- graph statistical distribution of results with histograms as in the publication

 ## Types of Edge effects